padey/docguard-api/README.md

 There are two functions.

-1. Search for HASH
+1. Search for a Hash
-2. Submit for Analyze
+2. Submit a file for Analyze
-3. Each Request will be saved under the FileSha256hash.json
+- Each Request will be saved under the FileSha256hash.json

+### Requierments:
+- Docguard Individiual / Team Plan

 # HowTo